bixycler/UniinfoNotes/pages/Brainstorm.md

 			- The “threshold people” have various subtle but deep feelings driving their life deep from within.
 			- The role of normal people is to work, while the role of threshold people is to resolve the conflicts between these deep feelings.
 		- Conscious breathing is the best way to release & resolve emotions.
-			- With concetrated observation, the conscious breath can effectively cleanse the underlying condensate.
+			- With concetrated observation, the conscious breath can effectively cleanse and transform the underlying condensate.
 			- My tendency is toward resolution more than releasing.
 It makes me suffer longer with attachments.
-			- So the
+			- So the ((668f5490-c223-4a8a-9cc4-0bd71af4c097)) technique is essential for me to transform and resolve them.